-Generate code by clicking Build on the Build tab of the MATLAB Coder app.
-You can choose to build a MEX file, a shared library, a dynamic library, or an executable.
+Generate code by clicking Generate on the Generate Code page of the MATLAB Coder app.
+You can choose to generate a MEX file, a shared library, a dynamic library, or an executable.

 Even if you addressed all readiness issues identified by MATLAB Coder, you might still encounter build issues.
 The readiness check only looks at function dependencies.
 When you try to generate code, MATLAB Coder might discover coding patterns that are not supported for code generation.
 View the error report and modify your MATLAB code until you get a successful build.

 For more information about code generation, see the MATLAB Coder documentation.
 To see an example of using code generation, see Generate Code from Application Containing Image Processing Functions.

 Note: To generate code from MATLAB code that contains image processing functions, you must have the MATLAB Coder software.